richardcarls/passport-indieauth/README.md

 ## Usage

 #### Configure Strategy
-The IndieAuth authentication strategy only requires a client id, usually the domain of the web application, and a redirect URI for authorization flow.
+The IndieAuth authentication strategy only requires a client id, the domain of the web application, and a redirect URI for authorization flow.
 The request object can optionally be passed to the verify callback.

 ```javascript